Junghyun-Lee-Physicist/simpleAnalyzerGenerator/README.md

 # CMS Analysis Framework Generator

 This tool (`setup_framework.py`) is a wrapper that automates the initialization of a ROOT-based analysis framework.
 It replaces the manual process of running `MakeClass`, writing a `main` function, and creating a `Makefile`.
+And You can use more advanced version (`setup_framework_advanced.py`) to create more detail C++ framework and also has more arguments.

 ## Prerequisites